khushaljethava/khushaljethava.github.io/_posts/2026-03-29-AutoML-with-Python-Automated-Machine-Learning.md

 | Need an interpretable model | Manual (choose the model type deliberately) |
 | Kaggle competition | AutoML for baseline, then manual refinement |

 A practical approach: run AutoML first to establish a baseline score.
 If the score is good enough, deploy the AutoML model.
 If not, use the AutoML results to understand which algorithm families work best, then manually tune within that family.
+A lesson I learned working with YOLO-based barcode detection is that AutoML baselines are also useful for identifying when your problem genuinely needs a specialized architecture versus when a well-tuned gradient boosting model would suffice.
 For LLM-based tasks, you may want to [fine-tune a large language model](/posts/Fine-Tuning-LLMs-with-Python/) instead of using traditional AutoML.

 ## Tips for Getting the Best Results